<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Competition]]></category>

-<guid isPermaLink="false">https://insidearchery.com/?p=29621</guid>
+<guid isPermaLink="false">https://insidearchery.com/?p=29745</guid>

-<p>The post <a rel="nofollow" href="https://insidearchery.com/nasp-announces-this-years-design-contest-winners/">NASP® Announces this Year&#8217;s Design Contest Winners</a> appeared first on <a rel="nofollow" href="https://insidearchery.com">Inside Archery Archery Newsfeed</a>.</p>
+<p>The post <a rel="nofollow" href="https://insidearchery.com/nasp-academic-archer-program-hits-record-milestone-with-12-3-increase-in-student-participation/">NASP® Academic Archer Program Hits Record Milestone With 12.3% Increase in Student Participation</a> appeared first on <a rel="nofollow" href="https://insidearchery.com">Inside Archery Archery Newsfeed</a>.</p>

 ]]></description>